R/S Rock Smash Manip

 If nothing comes up, make sure to check the other wild Methods.

-If you still have no results, expand your search range by decreasing Initial Advances by 1000, and increasing Max Advances by 1000, and click Generate again.
-Do this until you get at least 1 result.
+If you still have no results, expand your search range by decreasing

-In my case, I had to change the drop down to Wild 4 to get a result.
+In my case, I had to change the drop down to Wild 4 to get a

-In Settings, change the Pokemon to your target species, but keep Location & Encounter the same.
+Change the Pokemon back your target species, but keep

-And in RNG Info, change Method back to Wild 1, leave Seed as 5a0, change Initial Advances back to 0, and Max Advances back to 100,000.
+Seed as 5a0, change Initial Advances back to 0, and

-Then click generate!
+Then click Submit!

 You'll see the same target Pokemon you aimed for earlier, but the Advances are different!
 This is our new target we'll put into Eon Timer.